aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-powerpoint/_index.md

 ---
-title: Convert PDF to PPT (PowerPoint)
+title: Convert PDF to PowerPoint in .NET
 linktitle: Convert PDF to PowerPoint
 type: docs
 weight: 30